msimerson/330-NE-193rd-St/README.md

     * insulating the house ([walls](../../issues/16), [garage](../../issues/4), [floor](../../issues/1), [foundation walls](../../issues/22), [crawl space](../../issues/23))
     * [replace single pane windows](../../issues/8)
     * [add solar panels](../../issues/13)
+* **Sustainability**.
+Sustainability is focused on the long term impacts of material and design choices.
+    * Steel roofing costs 20-50% more than composite roofing but lasts 3 times as long.
+Steel is 100% recycleable, doesn't burn (lower insurance costs), reflects sunlight (lower cooling costs), and weights half as much as shingle/composite roofs.
+    * Fiberglass windows cost more than high-quality vinyl but last 40% longer.
+Fiberglass expands and contracts at roughly the same rate as glass, greatly delaying seal failures.
+Fiberglass is 60% glass, which is recyclable.
+Fiberglass is paintable.

 More details on these and other issues are found in the [Issue Tracker](https://github.com/msimerson/330-NE-193rd-St/issues).